 Data-driven design isn’t just about cold, hard numbers — it’s about empathizing with millions of people at a time, and applying that empathy to our designs.

 As Rochelle King puts it, “Data is numbers, but remember that behind every single one of those numbers is a real human being.”.
-Data-driven design isn’t just about cold, hard numbers — it’s about empathizing with millions of people at a time, and applying that empathy to our designs.
-By allowing behavioral data to drive the design decisions we make, we are advocating for the people we design for — who are, in this case, web users and mobile users.
+Data-driven design isn’t just about cold, hard numbers.
+It’s about empathizing with millions of people at a time, and applying that empathy to our designs.
+By allowing behavioral data to drive the design decisions we make, we are advocating for the people we design for.

 To dive deeper into UX research and design for mobile and web experiences, I talked to Product Design Lead at Facebook, Richard Yang and Senior Product Designer at Setel, Stan Tan about their perspectives on tailoring their design approaches to the different screens and experiences they design for.